 Owning your home can provide long-term stability but is also a long-term commitment.
 So, how can you decide if you would be better off owning a home than renting?

+Consider your monthly payments when deciding whether to buy or rent a house.
 One advantage of owning over renting is predictability.
-With a fixed-rate mortgage neither your interest rate nor monthly payments will change.
+With a fixed-rate mortgage, neither your interest rate nor your monthly mortgage payments will change.

-Renting, on the other hand, means that you are subject to any rent increases your landlord may impose.
+On the other hand, renting means that you're subject to any rent increases your landlord may impose.
 However, renting provides flexibility, and you generally aren’t responsible for repairs and maintenance.

-On a monthly basis, owning will be cheaper than renting for many people.
-The median monthly rent on a two bedroom property was $2,003 at the end of 2021, according to Realtor.com.
-Meanwhile, the monthly principal and interest payment on an average-sized mortgage is $1,454, according to data provider Black Knight.
+On a monthly basis, owning will be cheaper than renting for some people, but in recent cases, renting is cheaper than buying.
+The median monthly rent on a two-bedroom property was $1,934 at the beginning of 2023, according to Realtor.com.
+Meanwhile, according to the Mortgage Bankers Association, the median mortgage application payment applied for in March 2023 was $2,093 per month.

-The easiest way to calculate how long it will take you to breakeven is with a rent vs. buy calculator such as this one from Realtor.com.
+The easiest way to calculate how long it will take you to break even is with a rent vs. buy calculator.
+If you don’t have access to the funds needed, you may want to consider buying a house with friends.

 Owning real estate is a means of building wealth not only for yourself but for your descendants.
 Home values have historically appreciated between 2% and 4% in value every year, slowly increasing homeowner equity.